Information technology tools and resources at the UW

 - Set up is complete.
 Duo will show “My Settings & Devices”.
 Note: the ‘check enrollment’ button will not work correctly if the only enrolled device you have is a U2F device.
 If you reach the “My Settings & Devices” screen after enrolling the device, you’ve successfully completed the enrollment process.
 On this screen you can change the name of your device or add another device (recommended).

-Now that you have set up your device, you’re ready to sign in when 2FA is required.
+Now that you have set up your device, you’re ready to sign in with 2FA when it’s required.

 We also recommend setting up one other device in case you lose your primary device.